arslan-r/arslan-r.github.io/essays/meteor-template-use.md

 })(ListProfile);
 ```

 Then we add to the App.jsx route and make a button for it.
-It should display a page identical to the List List Stuff, because its pulling data from the same collection.
+ON your website, it should display a page identical to the List Stuff, because its pulling data from the same collection.
 Refer to how to do that up top!
-Double check to make sure its working
+Double check your site to make sure its working